Looking for absolute essential WordPress plugins for your blog to help you grow?

 Pick the plugin you want in the search results and click on Install Now.
 Once WordPress has completed the installation, you can click on Activate.

 After activating, your new plugins usually appear in the left menu on your dashboard.
 Sometimes, you can find new plugins at the top of the screen, and sometimes it’s added to the Settings menu.
 Locate the plugin and customize the settings to your liking.

-The best plugins to grow your blog in 2020:
+Essential WordPress plugins to grow your blog:

 This WordPress plugin helps you to improve your SEO so that you can rank higher in the Google search results.
 SEO can seem like hocus-pocus for beginning bloggers.
-At least for me it was!
+At least for me, it was!
 If you’re like me, Yoast will make things much simpler for you!
 Yoast helps with: